mpdairy/elm-frontier/README.md

 ## Why?

 Using Frontier's `toJson` and `fromJson` provides an easy and non-tedious way to serialize and desearialize Elm objects.
-The normal method is to write Json Encoders or Decoders, but this takes a long time and is prone to programming errors. `fromJson` and `toJson` automatically convert without the use of developer-specified encoders/decoders.
+The usual method is to write Json Encoders or Decoders, but this takes a long time and is prone to programming errors.
+Frontier's `fromJson` and `toJson` automatically convert without the use of developer-specified encoders/decoders.

 Since `toJson`, `fromJson`, and `call` each return a `Task`, they can